 There is no minimum size in effect for landing Surfclams or Ocean Quahogs.
 The marketable clam size is industry set, according to the processor's requirements.
-The bar spacing in the cage or bag section of the hydraulic calm dredge is set to target a size distribution of clams that is marketable to processors and, as a result, there is no discarding of "undersize" clams (NEFSC 2013).
-There may be some incidental mortality of clams left on the bottom due predation, if the clams do not re-burrow; however, such incidental mortality is accounted for in the respective stock assessment reports (estimated at 12% for Surfclam and 5% for Ocean Quahog) (NEFSC 2013, Chute et al. 2013).
-Processers may decrease payment to vessels for large amounts of other objects in the tows other than the targeted clams (Wallace and Hoff 2004).
+The bar spacing in the cage or bag section of the hydraulic calm dredge is set to provide a size distribution of clams that is marketable to processors.
+As a result, there is no discarding of "undersize" clams because there are no undersize clams (NEFSC 2013).
+There may be some incidental mortality for clams left on the bottom due predation, if the clams do not re-burrow, but incidental mortality is accounted for in the respective stock assessment reports (estimated at 12% for Surfclam and 5% for Ocean Quahog) (NEFSC 2013, Chute et al. 2013).